StephenDRoberts/kafka-mongo-comparison/README.md

 #### Manually reset offsets

-The setup script will create our data set and ideally we only want to run the script once to avoid extra work.
+The setup script will create our data set.
+Ideally it would only want to be run once to avoid extra work.

-To enable this, we have provided two shell scripts that run as pre-launch configurations for both the MongoDB application, and the Kafka streams version.
+To enable this, there are two shell scripts that run as pre-launch configurations for both the MongoDB application, and the Kafka streams version.
 These scripts reset the offsets read by the application and need to be run only when the application is in a STOPPED state.
 Therefore, rather than restarting the application you need to ensure that it is stopped fully before restarting, else the reset command will fail.

 An alternative way to do this is to manually reset the offset on the docker image.
-To do this we need to run the following commands:
+To do this, run the following commands:

 * On your computer run the following command to get a list of docker processes running.
 Locate the `wurstmeister/kafka` image and fetch its ID.